 - Black and White Insanity: General Eiling clearly suffers from this.

-- Badass Bystander: After Eiling gives all the Justice League people a sound thrashing the he gets into another "must protect the people from the likes of metahumans regardless of the cost" spiel the crowd is just angrily staring at him and then a old lady calls him out on his disregard of the cost and then a little kid tells him he's the only one with superpowers around here making him realize he's become what he hates and he takes off but not before he says he will be right one of these days and that they need the likes of him to protect the people from the likes of the Justice League.
+- Badass Bystander/Shamed by a Mob: After Eiling gives all the Justice League people a sound thrashing, he gets into another "must protect the people from metahumans regardless of the cost" spiel.
+The crowd responds with angry stares, and then a old lady calls him out on his disregard of the cost and a little kid tells him he's the only one with superpowers around.
+This makes him realize that he's become what he hates.
+He leaves, but not before he says he will be right one of these days and that they need the likes of him to protect the people from the likes of the Justice League.